 Please be advised that the University at Buffalo is not responsible for any requirements between the sponsoring agency and the student.
 Therefore, payment authorization cannot be conditional, and must not be contingent upon the student’s grades or submittal of any forms/reports.

-The university’s preferential way to submit invoices is via email — please be sure to include a valid billing contact email address in your letter of authorization.
+The university will submit invoices via email — please be sure to include a valid billing contact email address in your letter of authorization.

 Payment is due within 30 days of invoice submittal.
 Failure to send payment within the allotted 30 day time period may result in late fees and registration holds.
 If the sponsoring agency will not pay the late fees, the student will be responsible for payment.

-All payments must be made directly to the university, not to the student, and should be sent to Student Accounts, made payable to the University at Buffalo.
+All payments must be made directly to the university, not to the student.
 Be sure to list the student’s name and/or identification number on the remittance.
-We accept checks and electronic transfers; we do not accept credit card payments from third party agencies.
+We accept electronic transfers; we do not accept checks or credit card payments from third party agencies.

-Electronic funds transfer or ACH is the preferred method of payment.
+Electronic funds transfer or ACH is the required method of payment.
 For more information on this payment method, please contact Student Accounts by phone 716-645-1800 or email UBstudentaccounts@buffalo.edu.

 The University at Buffalo may bill a third party sponsor on behalf of the student as a courtesy.
 Please note that it is up to the student to make sure that all documentation provided by the sponsoring agency (terms of agreement or financial guarantee) is received by Student Accounts prior to the beginning of a covered semester.
 For information on semester start dates, please view the university’s academic calendar.
 Failure to submit your paperwork prior to the beginning of a covered semester may result in late fees or registration holds.